EnterpriseDB/repmgr/FAQ.md

   over more than one network segment, a witness server will enable better handling of a 'split brain' situation by providing a "casting vote" on the preferred network segment.

+- How can I prevent a node from ever being promoted to master?

+  In `rempgr.conf`, set its priority to a value of 0 or less.

+- Does `repmgrd` support delayed standbys?

+  `repmgrd` can monitor delayed standbys - those set up with `recovery_min_apply_delay` set to a non-zero value in `recovery.conf` - but as it's not currently possible to directly examine the value applied to the standby, `repmgrd` may not be able to properly evaluate the node as a promotion candidate.

+  We recommend that delayed standbys are explicitly excluded from promotion by setting `priority` to 0 in `repmgr.conf`.

+  Note that after registering a delayed standby, `repmgrd` will only start once the metadata added in the master node has been replicated.